New Stevenston: Amenities

 In the past, there were also shops opposite St. John Bosco's church: The Dairy (Fyfe's?) and McIvor's shops where the monumental sculptor now operates.
 Also, there was Cochrane's shop at the corner of Jerviston St. and Woodside St. where there is now a hairdresser.
 There was also a John Menzies shop in the railway station.

-The village also has a local amateur Sunday league football team who play in the Carluke and district league and won the 2015 divisional league trophy by beating local league rivals Forgewood by 4–5 after penalties.

 Transportation

 New Stevenston is served by Holytown railway station, which is in fact in the village bounds, offering services to all stations towards Glasgow Central and Edinburgh Waverley.
 This permits connections to all Great Britain railway stations from Wick to Penzance.

 The village is also accessible by the A723 road, leading to places such as Motherwell and the M8 motorway accessing Glasgow and Edinburgh and linking to the motorway network for easy access to other parts of Scotland.